loganfred/blog/readme.md

 In the past I've tried to use wordpress as a blogging platform, but I never really got into it.
 There are a couple reasons for this.

-1. All the plugins be overwhelming
+1. All the plugins can be overwhelming
 2. Creating your own themes is pretty intense
 3. I don't like using the WYSIWYG editor